aws-samples/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/README.md

 ## Description
-This repo uses [Harbor](https://goharbor.io/) to build a registry AMI.
-This AMI can be used for setting up an EC2 instance on Snow devices, which could serve as the local registry for EKS Anywhere for Snow service air-gapped use case.
+This repo contains instructions and scripts that can be used to build a local [Harbor](https://goharbor.io/) AMI.
+This AMI can be used for setting up an EC2 instance on Snow devices, which can serve as the local registry for EKS Anywhere for Snow in air-gapped use cases.
 ## Build Harbor AMI
-In order to initiate a Harbor AMI build, you need to set up the prerequisites, preparing an Amazon Linux 2 EC2 instance setting up prerequisites and pre-loading your container images to start a building process.
-Please refer the following steps to kick off a building process.
 ### Prerequisites
 Before initiating a Harbor AMI build, Please create an IAM role with proper policy using AWS console, which enables you to have permissions and access to do the operations related to the building process.
-Please start an Amazon Linux 2 EC2 instance, which is the working environment for you to kick off a building process.
+Please start an Amazon Linux 2 EC2 instance, which is the working environment for you and ensures the reproducibility of the scripts.

 #### Setup IAM role with proper policy
 * Create an IAM policy named `harbor-image-builder.permissions` by following this [guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html).
+This will be used to create the AL2 instance, and allows it to access the necessary AWS resources to create the Harbor AMI.
 On the *Create policy* page, paste the following in the *JSON* tab:
 ```
 {
   "Version": "2012-10-17",